How to Take OSHA Training

 Once you've determined what courses you need, the next questions are how and where.
 There are three basic formats of OSHA training: in-person, online, and a hybrid approach.

 A blended approach to safety training seems to provide the best of both worlds.
-The bulk of the information can be delivered online, for a self-paced and flexible learning experience.
+Most of the information can be delivered online, for a self-paced and flexible learning experience.
 Then certain topics can be supplemented in person with hands-on experience and a test of physical competencies.

 What Does OSHA-Authorized Training Mean?